Why Zero Access Encryption Is the New Gold Standard

 How can I recover my account if Atomic can’t access it?

 You get a secure recovery phrase at signup.
-Think of it like a cryptocurrency wallet backup.
+It’s like a cryptocurrency wallet backup.
 If you lose your password or device, that phrase is your only way back in.
-We can’t reset it.
-We can’t see it.
+We can’t reset it, as we can’t see it.
 That’s the tradeoff for real, irreversible privacy.